Shreyayadav47/AIS-16648/README.md

 1) The else keyword catches anything which isn't caught by the preceding conditions.

 Notebook 4 - for loop
-1) A for loop is used for iterating over a sequence (that is either a list, a tuple, a dictionary, a set, or a string).
-2) Looping Through a String
-3) The break Statement
-4) The continue Statement
-5) The range() Function
-6) Else in For Loop

 Notebook 5 - while loop
-1) The break Statement
-2) The continue Statement
-3) The else Statement